 The Fall deadline is October 1 (for travel November through May) and the Summer deadline is April 5 (for travel June through October).
 The NWSA Conference Award is due March 25; the GSF award is contingent upon your paper being accepted for presentation.
 Awards are not given outside of the established cycles.
-With limited funds, preference is given to Gender, Sexuality, and Feminist Studies majors/minors/certificate students.
+This award is only for GSF Majors, Minors and Certificate students.

 Duke Travel Requirements

 If undertaking any sort of research with living people, it is critical that you review the Human Subjects protocol to determine if your project needs review; this includes research projects that involve interviewing individuals.
 Speak to your faculty advisor and contact 684-3030 or ORS-Info@duke.edu for additional information and assistance.

 Please note that you are required to review the University Travel Policy and complete the online global Travel Registration Form before traveling internationally.
 Please confirm your completion of the Travel Registry by forwarding the confirmation email you receive after you process the form to firstname.lastname@example.org.